What Is the Biblical Fast?

 However, the most prominent of all Jewish fast days, Yom Kippur, is somber, yet celebratory.
 On this day we focus on repentance, but we also celebrate God’s mercy and forgiveness.
 In fact, the Jewish sages taught that Yom Kippur is one of the two most joyful days of the year on the Jewish calendar.

-Similarly, the Fast of Esther, which recalls the miracle of the Purim story recorded in the Book of Esther, is ultimately a happy day and considered the most joyous holiday.
-While we acknowledge the terrible decree that hung over the heads of the Jews in Persia thousands of years ago, we know that with prayer, repentance, and fasting, the story ultimately resulted in the salvation and preservation of the Jewish people.
+Similarly, the Fast of Esther, which recalls the miracle of the Purim story recorded in the Book of Esther, is ultimately a happy day that leads to what is considered the most joyous holiday.
+While we acknowledge the terrible decree that hung over the heads of the Jewish people in Persia thousands of years ago, we know that with prayer, repentance, and fasting, the story ultimately resulted in the salvation and preservation of the Jewish people.

 A Means to an End